ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     When this option is activated, table variables referenced outside a FOR-EACH-VALUE-IN loop will be automatically advanced to their next value each time they are reused.
 If this option is not active, the CURRENT-VALUE-OF tag always produces the first value of a table variable when it is referenced outside a loop.

 BLANK-BINARY-ZEROES
-    Affects the processing of the COPY-FROM and GENERATE-VARIABLES tags (see “Inserting host application data in a page”, page 29).
+    Affects the processing of the COPY-FROM and GENERATE-VARIABLES tags (see “Inserting host application data in a page” <#_V456UG_29).

 DO-NOT-IGNORE-BINARY-ZEROES
     When this option is activated, then all 3270 NUL characters in input fields generated by VIRTEL will be sent to the browser as SUB characters (x'1A').
 When this option is not activated, then VIRTEL will remove 3270 NUL characters from input fields.

 HTML-ESCAPES, JAVASCRIPT-ESCAPES, JSON-ESCAPES, NO-ESCAPES, XML-ESCAPES
-    Affects the processing of the CURRENT-VALUE-OF, TRIMMED-VALUE-OF and NO-BLANKS-VALUE-OF tags (see “Handling table variables”, page 44).
+    Affects the processing of the CURRENT-VALUE-OF, TRIMMED-VALUE-OF and NO-BLANKS-VALUE-OF tags (see “Handling table variables” <#_V456UG_44).
 Similarly affects the processing of the values generated by GENERATEVARIABLES.
 ID
     Indicates that VIRTEL will generate HTML input fields with the parameter “id” in addition to the “name” parameter.
 The “id” has the same value as the “name”.
 This is intended for use with JavaScript code which refers to VIRTELgenerated fields using the getElementById method.